lgwillmore/typemock/docs/source/index.rst

 This flexibility is part of what is considered a strength of the python language, and possibly any dynamically typed language.

 However, this flexibility comes at a cost.
+Type flexibility in particular.

 It is possible to build mocks which do not conform to the actual behaviour or contract defined by the things they are mocking.
 Or, for them to be initially correct, and then to go out of sync with actual behaviour and for tests to remain green.